Date: Monday 16 June 2025

 Location: Arminius, Museumpark 3, Rotterdam

-On Monday, June 16, we welcome acclaimed sociologist Ruha Benjamin to De Dépendance for a public talk on the occasion of her new book, Imagination: A Manifesto.
+On Monday, June 16, we welcomed acclaimed sociologist Ruha Benjamin to De Dépendance for a public talk on the occasion of her new book, Imagination: A Manifesto.
 Benjamin is Professor of African American Studies at Princeton University, where she studies how emerging technologies – especially algorithms and artificial intelligence – can perpetuate inequality and reinforce racial discrimination, or be used as tools for social justice.

 Participants